-- Submit/Submission: to deposit/depositing Content in the Repository.
+- Submit/Submission: to deposit/depositing Content on the Platform.

-- Submitter: the individual who Publishes Content in the Repository.
+- Submitter: the individual who Publishes Content on the Platform.
 It is anticipated that, in the majority of cases, the Submitter will be an author of the Dataset or a researcher collaborating with the author(s).

-- User: someone who views, downloads, or otherwise reuses Content from the Repository.
+- User: someone who views, downloads, or otherwise reuses Content from the Platform.